Siege of Acre (1189–1191): Aftermath

+The capture of Acre and the execution of its garrison led to a change in Saladin's approach.
+Saladin was more inclined to pre-emptively demolish (slight) fortifications, and instead focused on enhancing the defences of Jerusalem.
+Möhring suggests the execution of the garrison would have deterred other garrisons from defending against Richard.

 The Crusader army marched south, with the sea to their right and Saladin's army following them to their left.
 On 7 September, they met at the Battle of Arsuf, north of Jaffa, in which Saladin was defeated.
 Richard captured Jaffa on 10 September, but throughout the remainder of 1191 and into the summer of 1192, he was unable to realize his ultimate goal of recapturing Jerusalem.
 The dispute over the kingship of Jerusalem was resolved in April 1192, with the election of Conrad of Montferrat, but he was assassinated only days after his victory.
 The pregnant Queen Isabella was quickly married to Richard and Philip's nephew, Henry of Champagne.

 Meanwhile, Richard was informed that his brother, John Lackland, was attempting to usurp the throne in England.
 He arranged for a treaty with Saladin, and the Third Crusade came to an end when Richard left for England in late October.
 Philip of France meanwhile had come to terms with John and had closed the French harbours; Richard was forced to make his way across the Adriatic Sea and went ashore near Aquileia.
 Due to the coming winter, crossing the Alps proved to be impossible, and the king incognito passed through the Austrian capital Vienna shortly before Christmas, where he was recognized, captured and imprisoned by Duke Leopold at Dürnstein.

 Leopold did not hesitate to gain the support of Emperor Henry VI.
 In March 1193 he delivered Richard to the emperor, who had him arrested at Trifels Castle.
 The king was charged with the murder of Conrad, who was Leopold's cousin, and also with insulting the Austrian duke by throwing down his banner at Acre.
 Richard refused the accusations and was backed by Pope Celestine III, who threatened Henry with excommunication; nevertheless, Richard's imminent extradition to Philip of France made him strike a ransom deal.
 He was released for an enormous price, and did not return to his own territories until 1194.

 The Kingdom of Jerusalem was now relatively secure, with its new capital at Acre, from which a narrow strip along the Mediterranean coast was ruled.
 This second incarnation of the Kingdom of Jerusalem endured for another century.